 He came to Montreal in 1967 and was appointed assistant professor at Sir George Williams University (one of the two founding institutions of Concordia University in 1974), Department of English.
 He was promoted associate professor in 1972.
 He retired in 1998.
 He was an adjunct instructor in Austin (TX) Community College, for a winter 8-week session in 2000 and a fall 8-week session in 2001.

 Poteet’s passion for language has brought him to study slang expressions as they usually reflect the cultural patterns or attitudes of a particular community.
-He compiled (with coauthors) several books on the subject: The South Shore Phrase Book (1983), The Hockey Phrase Book, co-authored with his son, Aaron (1987), Talking Country: The Eastern Townships Phrase Book (1992), Car and Motorcycle Slang, co-authored with his brother Jim (1992), Plane Talk (1997), and Cop Talk (2000).
+He compiled (with coauthors) several books on the subject: The South Shore Phrase Book (1983), The Hockey Phrase Book, co-authored with his son, Aaron (1987), Talking Country: The Eastern Townships Phrase Book (1992), Car and Motorcycle Slang, co-authored with his brother Jim (1992), Plane Talk: Push You, Pull Me, co-authored with Martin J. Stone (1997), Cop Talk (2000), and Push Me Pull Me: A Dictionary of Aviation Slang, co-authored with Martin J. Stone (2013).
 He also wrote numerous essays and papers - many unpublished - on unexplored aspects of language, such as: ‘Cowboyçois’ in Quebec Township Anglophone Speech (1992), and A Canadian Student Slang Survey (1990).
 In 2005, he was asked to be the Canadian contributor to the revision of the Partridge Dictionary of Slang and Unconventional English.

 Scope and content